 Favorite place to write?

-SJU Writes: What is your favorite aspect of your various writing processes?
-What is fun for you?
+SJU Writes: What is your favorite part of the writing process?

-SJU Writes: What is the hardest part about writing?
+SJU Writes: What is your least favorite part of the process?